MintRyukishi/pawn-repo/README.md

-pawn-repoPawn Repo is an internal web app for pawnshop staff to manage customers, record transactions, track pawned items, and print receipts.
-It streamlines daily operations with features like photo uploads, loan calculations, and a searchable dashboard.
-Designed for in-store use only.
+# Pawn Repo

+**Pawn Repo** is a web-based internal application designed specifically for pawnshop staff.
+It streamlines daily operations and improves transaction accuracy with a suite of essential tools.

+## Features

+- 📋 Customer registration and profile management
+- 💰 Pawn transaction recording and tracking
+- 🖼️ Photo uploads for pawned items
+- 🔢 Automatic loan and interest calculation
+- 🔍 Searchable dashboard for quick access to records
+- 🖨️ Receipt generation and printing